Berlin 2017: Michael Winterbottom music doc, Lena Dunham-voiced animation in Generations

 Scroll down for list

-The 2017 Berlin Film Festival has revealed the first raft of titles selected for its Generations sidebar, which selects youth and children’s films.
+The 2017 Berlin Film Festival has revealed the first raft of titles selected for its Generations sidebar, which features youth and children’s films.

-Michael Winterbottom’s music documentary On The Road [picrtured], which follows the band Wolf Alice on tour, will open the Generation 14plus programme this year.
+Michael Winterbottom’s music documentary On The Road [pictured], which follows the band Wolf Alice on tour, will open the Generation 14plus programme this year.

 Also playing in that strand will be Dash Shaw’s My Entire High School Sinking Into The Sea, which features the voices of Jason Schwartzman, Maya Rudolph, Lena Dunham and Susan Sarandon.